digital-asset/ex-bond-issuance/README.md

     ```shell
     make automation
     ```
-3. Start the react ui
+3. Start the React UI
-    The ui will automatically open in a new browser tab at http://localhost:3000.
+    The UI will automatically open in a new browser tab at http://localhost:3000.
     ```shell
     make ui
     ```